 You can find more up-to-date information on the status of the pandemic and vaccinations in France at the US Embassy in France website, as well as on the website of the French Embassy in the U.S. You can also find information on the Ministry of Foreign Affairs website.
 Or, check out the France page of Reopen Europa’s website.

 Our partners in France look forward to welcoming our travelers back on our amazing and authentic culinary vacations in France.
 We’ve worked with them to make it easier to book our French culinary vacations than ever, with dozens of Worry-Free Trips.
-These trips allow you to cancel your tour without penalty up to 31 days prior to the trip start date and receive a full refund of your deposit.
+These trips allow you to cancel your tour with only a small penalty up to 60 days prior to the trip start date.
 (See qualifying trips and restrictions here.)

 Although travel is expected to return with a bang, we also anticipate that this year will see fewer international tourists and smaller crowds than in the past, making it an ideal time to take that bucket-list trip to France of which you’ve always dreamed.

 You might very well be thinking, “How do I choose a culinary vacation in France?”
 After all, we have a wonderful variety of cooking vacations in France, from the northern shores of Brittany to the sunny fields of southern Provence.